nixeneko/chainercv-fasterrcnn-widerface/README.md

 ### Demo
 If a path to pretorained model is not given, `tained_moded/snapshot_model.npz` is used.
+Since the pretrained model has large file size (484 MB), it is excluded from this repository.
+It will be downloaded automatically when  `demo.py` is executed.

     python demo.py [--gpu <gpu>] [--pretrained_model <model_path>] <image>.jpg